ddotta/awesome-polars/README.md

 ## Blog posts

+- [Using the Polars DataFrame Library](https://www.codemag.com/Article/2212051/Using-the-Polars-DataFrame-Library) - A blog post to discover the basics of Polars and how it can be used in place of Pandas.

 ## Talks and videos

 - [Websites & Books & Blogs, oh my!
 Creating Rich Content with Quarto](https://www.youtube.com/watch?v=kVy3-gMdViM) - Introduction to Polars by [databricks](https://www.databricks.com/).